Plenoar/Trignometric-Visualizer/readme.md

 Make sure to try them out , pictures dont do justice to this beautifull patterns

+## A little thing to keep in mind about the rendering
+The way my application handles rendering is pretty much decided by the time step , increasing the time step will make or break patterns.

+In this case the full path of the wave is not properly disclosed , when the time step gets larger and larger the trigonometric waves will start jumping around ,so you will get some interesting patterns when this jump happens .

+Also most of my examples are dominated by line oscillators , in any case a line oscillator is a line definned by 4 independent trigonometric functions and you have the option to render it quite differently
+- the mid point of the line
+- the end point of the line
+- the starting point of the line

+Also you get the option to declare different colours for all of them .

+In the future maybe ill add a way to render from the mid point to the end or start point .

 # A Little about myself
 It started when i found out that definning x and y position as cos and sin in a 2d plane can create a circle , i was so happy and wanted to see what else could functions of x and y create .